dreadlocked/ConceptronicIPCam_MultipleVulnerabilities/README.md

 Allows to create a new administrator user.

-Also, in special circustances, an attacker can exploit CSRF on
+Also, in special circustances, an attacker could exploit the vulnerability on
 ```
 /hy-cgi/user.cgi?cmd=checkuserinfo
 ```
-to view victims current user password on plaintext.
+to view victims current user password in plaintext.

 CVSS3 Score: 7.2 (AV:N/AC:L/PR:N/UI:R/S:C/C:H/I:N/A:N/E:F/RL:U/RC:C)